Enet4/generator-dicoogle-webplugin/app/templates/_README.md

 ## Deploying

-Place `module.js` and `package.json` in a folder in the WebPlugins directory at the base of Dicoogle.
+Place `dist/module.js` and `dist/package.json` in a folder, in the WebPlugins directory at the base of Dicoogle.
 Alternatively, create a WebPlugins folder with the same structure and add it to a jar file, then move it to the Plugins directory.